ibm-cloud-docs/databases-for-etcd/howto-getting-connection-strings.md

 {: caption="Table 2. `etcdctl`/`cli` connection information" caption-side="top"}

 * `0...` indicates that there might be one or more of these entries in an array.

-## Getting Credentials and Connection Strings with the API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
-To create and manage users, use the base URL with the `/users` endpoint.
-Examples and documentation are available in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).

-To retrieve user's connection strings, use the base URL with the `/users/{userid}/connections` endpoint.
-Examples and documentation are also available in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).